 If the non-invasive therapies prove inadequate to address the pain and other symptoms you’re experiencing, back pain surgery may be the next option.
 If you have nagging pain that radiates down your leg or progressive muscle weakness, the cause may be nerve compression.
 Your spinal specialist knows the best minimally invasive techniques to restore function and how to relieve back pain, such as:

 - Minimally invasive laminectomy

 - X-LIF eXtreme lateral interbody fusion

 - Spinal reconstruction surgery

 At NU-Spine, The Minimally Invasive Spine Surgery Institute in NJ, you have access to a highly trained team of spinal specialists who use a patient-centered approach.
 They tailor treatment to suit your diagnosis for the most effective outcome.
 Don’t let your mid-back pain inhibit your normal life.
-Contact the best spinal doctor and get back to a full range of activities.This page was published on Oct 2, 2020, modified on Dec 12, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey DISCLAIMER: PLEASE READ CAREFULLY
+Contact the best spinal doctor and get back to a full range of activities.Page Updated on Dec 12, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey